'I tell you the truth, whatever you did for one of the least of these brothers of mine, you did for me.'-Matthew 25:40

 At the end of our visit together,� she said, �we all prayed, and they sang me a song.
 They gave me a copper bracelet, and said that copper in their country was believed to have healing qualities.

-Daniel J. Vance's weekly newspaper column Disabilities has been published in about 250 newspapers.
+"It wasn't they felt I needed any healing, but that they wanted to keep me strong because of my work as a parent and with Joni and Friends.� Daniel J. Vance's weekly newspaper column Disabilities has been published in about 250 newspapers.
 Disabilities is the nation's best-read weekly column featuring people with disabilities.
 It's sent free to newspapers because of grants from Blue Valley Sod, Palmer Bus Service, and All American Foods.

 Mr. Vance is the editor of Connect Business Magazine and the author/co-author of ten books, including his newest 172-page history collection called Unique Mankato!
 Unique Mankato! relives eight great forgotten stories of Mankato, Minnesota, including ones involving U.S. Vice President Schuyler Colfax, Julia A. Sears, Harry Truman, Moses Wickersham, Sinclair Lewis and Maud Hart Lovelace.